SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 Download Aviation SMS Implementation Resources

-Final Thought: Incorporating Risk Attitude into Your Documentation
+Final Thought: Incorporating Risk Attitude Into Your Documentation

 That being said, a more difficult question to answer is: How do I use risk attitude as a Human Factor in my safety program?
 The first step is to get a documentable grasp of your organization’s risk management attitudes through things like